giovanivpoletto/getting-and-cleanind-data-course-project/CodeBook.md

 tBodyGyroMagmean
 tBodyGyroMagstd
 tBodyGyroJerkMagmean
-tBodyGyroJerkMagstd
+tBodyGyroJerkMagstd</b>

-- the following variables indicates mean of the frequency domain signals for each activity and each subject fBodyAccmeanX fBodyAccmeanY fBodyAccmeanZ fBodyAccstdX
+- the following variables indicates mean of the frequency domain signals for each activity and each subject.
+<b>fBodyAccmeanX
+fBodyAccmeanY
+fBodyAccmeanZ
+fBodyAccstdX